CORKEY NYDLE

 Cedar Rapids | Inducted 1989 | Category: Amateur Golfer

-Corkey Nydle was an instrumental part of Women’s golf for almost 50 years.
+Corkey Nydle was an instrumental part of women’s golf for almost 50 years.
 Not only was she visible as a player but she helped start the Iowa Women’s Golf Association and was a part of the IWGA Board for over 30 years holding nearly every position.
-One of her biggest accomplishments as a member of the IWGA Board was the promotion of junior golf in the state and the creation of the 4-State Girl’s Junior Golf Tournament involving Iowa, Nebraska, Kansas and Missouri beginning in 1969 and continuing still today.
+One of her biggest accomplishments as a member of the IWGA Board was the promotion of junior golf in the state and the creation of the 4-State Girls’ Junior Golf Tournament involving Iowa, Nebraska, Kansas and Missouri beginning in 1969 and continuing today.
+She also served on the USGA Junior Girls’ committee for years.

 Click here to Read about her Induction into the Iowa Sports Hall of Fame